 - 3 Tbsp Corn Starch

 - 2-3 cups Hot Cooked Rice

-First, not how much your pork tenderloin weighs.
-They are typically 1 to 1 1/2 lbs, and measure across to find out how thick it is.
+First, note how much your pork tenderloin weighs (they are typically 1 to 1 1/2 lbs) and measure across to find out how thick it is.
 This recipe is for a 1 lb tenderloin at 1.5" thick.
 If yours is larger, it will need to rest longer after pressure cooking.

 Mix the dry rub ingredients together and coat the pork tenderloin on all sides.
 Set aside.

 In a bowl, whisk together the sauce ingredients until the honey is fully dissolved in the sauce.
 Set aside.